ajv-validator/ajv/README.md

 ## Performance

-Ajv generates code using [doT templates](https://github.com/olado/doT) to turn JSON schemas into super-fast validation functions that are efficient for v8 optimization.
+Ajv generates code using [doT templates](https://github.com/olado/doT) to turn JSON Schemas into super-fast validation functions that are efficient for v8 optimization.

 Currently Ajv is the fastest and the most standard compliant validator according to these benchmarks: